kazuumaVII/kazuumaVII/README.md

 ------------

 Hi and welcome on my profile !
-Let me introduce myself, François delighted to meet you 🖐
+Let me introduce myself, François nice to meet you 🖐

 I am currently a student at [Ecole 42 Paris](https://42.fr/) and I have just finished my course.
 Passionate about technology, I wanted to convert to web development.
 I quickly became interested in the technical part to become a good developer.